Last Updated on 1 month by The Mintly Team

 Better Quality for the Price

-Lab-grown diamonds are made in a controlled environment, although each diamond will differ in a quality similar to mined diamonds.
-Every lab diamond is graded using the 4Cs of Diamond Quality: cut, color, clarity, and carat weight.
-This is true for both lab diamonds and mined diamonds.
+As the name goes, Lab Grown Diamonds are being created in Lab environment.
+Having said, these diamonds go through 4Cs of Diamond Quality Grading.
+In spite of the Lab or Mined Diamonds, quality standards always the same.
 The price of a diamond is determined based on how it performs in each of these categories.
 So while no two diamonds will be exactly the same, whether lab-grown or pulled from the earth, you can get better quality for the same amount you would spend on a mined diamond.
 Synthetic diamonds are now cheaper, easier to produce, and likely more sustainable and ethical than mined ones.
 But some consumers still prefer traditional gemstones.

 Better design and lower prices are the top reasons why customers pick lab-made diamonds over their naturally occurring counterparts.
-While working for General Electric in 1954, physical chemist H. Tracy Hall created the first synthetic diamonds that could be reproduced commercially.
-They weren’t meant for jewelry, but rather as industry-oriented abrasives.
+Tracy Hall, the inventor of Synthetic diamonds was focusing on creating diamonds for industry oriented abrasive.
+She has been working for General Electrics, while discovering the Lab Grown Diamond.
 Since then, the technology to “grow” lab-made diamonds has become more advanced and less costly.
 Lab-grown diamonds of “gem-grade” are easier than ever to manufacture and make up a small but steadily growing portion of the diamond trade — about 4-6%, according to Zimnisky.

 The difference in resale value between natural and synthetic diamonds is even greater than the difference in price.
 While natural diamonds often retain around 50% of their initial value, lab-created diamonds are almost impossible to resell without accepting pennies on the dollar.
 You lose a massive percentage of its value the moment you make the purchase.

 One of the major benefits of lab-grown diamonds is that you know exactly where the diamond originated.
 Many traditional mined diamonds come from conflict regions.
 This has raised both ethical and humanitarian concerns.
-The diamond industry has been linked to child labor, poor working conditions, human rights violations, and funding for armed conflicts.
-With lab-grown diamonds, you can have peace of mind knowing your diamond wasn’t involved in the blood diamond trade.
+You can often hear the news about diamond industry relating to Child Labour, Poor working conditions, human rights violations and funding for armed conflicts.
+These issues won’t be coming up with Lab Grown Diamonds.
+There is no blood diamond trade here.

 Indeed, the environmental and humanitarian harms of diamond mining are closely intertwined.
 Some diamond mines employ miners for low wages in unsafe conditions.
 Even diamonds extracted in accordance with the Kimberley Process, established in the early 2000s to reduce the trade in conflict diamonds, can have obscured origins.
-A source in the conflict resources team at the non-governmental organization Global Witness, who wishes not to be named to protect their identity, says that there are many holes in the process.
+Adopting to Kimberley Process, still the diamond extracting create conflicts and issues.
+There is a consensus among conflict resources team at NGO Global Witness, this process has many holes.
 “The definition of a ‘conflict diamond’ as the Kimberley Process sees it is a diamond which is funding an armed group which is trying unseat a legitimate government,” she says.

 Over the years, the links between mined diamonds and human rights abuses have evolved far beyond that definition.
 “The Kimberley Process has failed to keep up,” she adds.

-Further down the supply chain, things get murkier still, as once a stone is cut and polished it is no longer tracked by the Kimberley Process.
+In the supply chain process, as the stone goes through cut and polishing, the Kimberley Process loses the traceability of the Quality Checks.
 Diamonds pass through multiple trading hubs on their journey from mine to shop and often end up mixed with diamonds from other countries of export.
 The result is that even among diamonds with Kimberley Process certification, many companies cannot trace the diamonds they use back to their country of origin.
 A 2018 report from Human Rights Watch, which investigated major jewelers including Bulgari, Pandora, Cartier, and Tiffany & Co, says, “None of the companies can identify all of their diamonds’ individual mines of origin.”

 But there is also concern that the demand for lab diamonds could take away jobs from resource-rich developing countries.